Creating Project Forecasts for a Region, a Practice, or a Group On Demand

 10. Click Next.
 The Configure Template Filters page of the wizard displays.
 This page enables you to specify values for the editable predefined filters.

 11. Click Next.
 The Configure Relationships page of the wizard displays.
-This page enables you to select a parent forecast for the new forecasts.
+This page enables you to select a parent forecast for the forecastsbeing created and select the placement of the child plans within the parent plan.

-12. Under the name of the parent practice or region forecast, select the scenario you want the new forecasts to roll up to.
+12. Under the name of the parent region, practice, or group forecast, select the scenario you want the new forecasts to roll up to.
 Typically, this is the Initial scenario.

 13. Click Next.
 The Setup Multiple Plan Creation page of the wizard displays.
-This page previews the number of forecasts that will be created and enables you to schedule future executions of the process.
+This page previews the number of forecasts that will be created and enables you to embed plans and schedule future executions of the process.

 14. Deselect Schedule.